-- 1. Select the desired code, then pess Button 1 (must be lit). - 2.
-Press Button 2, then press HOLD.
+- 1. Select the desired code.

+- 2. Press Button 1 (must be lit).

+- 3. Press Button 2.

+- Press HOLD.

 The Flexible Numbering feature allows the system numbering plan to be modified from its default value to accommodate specific customer requirements.
 Station, Pilot, and Feature Access Code numbers may be changed with this feature.
 The length of these numbers may also be modified to meet specific customer applications.

 The buttons on the key telephone are defined as shown when entering the Flexible Numbering Assignment feature programming area: